GaloisInc/saw-script/doc/manual/manual.md

 ## Rewriting

 Rewriting a `Term` consists of applying one or more *rewrite rules* to it, resulting in a new `Term`.
-Each of the rules generally consists of two patterns, each of which which may contain free variables (essentially holes in the patterns, which may match any sub-term).
+Each of the rules logically consists of two patterns, each of which which may contain free variables (essentially holes in the patterns, which may match any sub-term).
 The left-hand pattern describes a term to match (which may be a sub-term of